stemar/vagrant-debian-13/README.md

 #### Check your domain(s)

-Replace `domain.com` with your domain and your host HTTP port number.
+Replace `domain.com` with your domain.

 <http://domain.com.localhost:8000>